 If you have troubled credit history, a financier support letter from a cosigner on a lease can help.
 These letters are typically for business owners who need to prove they have the capital to meet rent or buy.

 For a lessee, a guarantor would write a letter with context on how they can support your rent if needed.
-It’s helpful in case you have an adverse credit history.
+This can be helpful if you have an adverse credit history.
 For business owners, the letters would be obtained from financial institutions or financial partners backing a business lease or purchase.

 Credit Reference Examples

 If a landlord requests written credit reference letters, have a list of people in mind who can type up a quick letter.
-You could also ask them to type up a generic letter that you can use across multiple applications.
-Sometimes a property management company or landlord will have their own template — so be sure to clarify which format is acceptable.
+You could also ask them to type up a generic letter that you can use across multiple applications, or you might offer to supply a draft of the letter for them to edit as they see fit.
+Sometimes a property management company or landlord will have their own template, so be sure to clarify which format is acceptable.

 A credit reference letter can be brief.
 But it must include key details such as: